Fractured Magic: Chapter Ten

 “Cahrn was scolding me for not stopping you from practicing more, actually,” Roman finally explained, heading back to camp.
 He cleared his throat.
 “And...for sneaking into camp late again.”

-“You'd think he'd be used to it by now,” Dinara said dryly.
+“You’d think he’d be used to that by now,” Dinara said dryly.

 “Exactly!”